all-of-us/pyclient/py/README.md

 tables you can use for materializing cohorts.

 The `table_columns` dictionary maps table names to column data frames.
-You can use the `print_cdr_schema` function to print the schema for all the tables in the CDR.
+You can use the `display_cdr_schema` function to display the schema for all the tables in the CDR.

 The `descending` function can be used to produce a `DESCENDING()` expression for